 ‘He was wearing a dark robe, made darker by constant wear and irregular washings.’

 In the magical, mysterious world of wizards, we don’t expect something as mundane as ‘irregular washings’ to describe a wizard’s clothing.
 Especially not after Pratchett describes, in an earlier passage, the fancy symbols and sequins adorning Rincewind’s robes.

 Throughout his series, Pratchett takes common objects, ideas and character types from fantasy and makes them surprising and funny.
 His familiar grasp of the language, ideas and objects common to fantasy as a genre help him achieve his comedic effects.

 2. Create great comedy using repetition

-Types of repetition you can use to create humour:
+Types of repetition you can use to create humor:

 - Characters who keep making mistakes: This is a staple of situational comedy, where awkward, embarrassing or uncomfortable events become funny.
 For example, in a solemn, formal setting, a character might keep calling an important figure by the wrong name